Capitalization: Initial mutation

 In languages where inflected forms of a word may have extra letters at the start, the capitalized letter may be the initial of the root form rather than the inflected form.
 For example, in Irish, in the placename Sliabh na mBan, "(the) mountain of the women" (anglicized as Slievenamon), the word-form written mBan contains the genitive plural of the noun bean, "woman", mutated after the genitive plural definite article (i.e., "of the").
 The written B is mute in this form.

 Other languages may capitalize the initial letter of the orthographic word, even if it is not present in the base, as with definite nouns in Maltese that start with certain consonant clusters.
 For example, l-Istati Uniti (the United States) capitalize the epenthetic I, even though the base form of the word — without the definite article — is stati.

 Case-sensitive English words

 In English, there are a few capitonyms, which are words whose meaning (and sometimes pronunciation) varies with capitalization.
-For example, the month August versus the adjective august.
-Or the verb polish versus the adjective Polish.
+For example, the month August versus the adjective august, the month May and the auxiliary verb may, or the verb polish versus the adjective Polish.